TheJoshBrod/TheJoshBrod/README.md

 🖥️ GUI Design: QT and WinForms

 ## Contact Me!
-How to Reach out to me: Connect with me on [Linkedin](https://www.linkedin.com/in/joshua-brodsky/)
+How to Reach out: Connect with me on [Linkedin](https://www.linkedin.com/in/joshua-brodsky/)